practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - node.js for "web languages"/README.md

 $
 ```

-As seen above, an ahead-of-time (AOT) compilation to a WebAssembly binary file can make a speedier program, but with an execution time of around 30 milliseconds it's not a quantum leap into the league of super-fast programming languages with the microbenchmark program.
+As seen above, a compilation to a WebAssembly binary file can make a speedier program, but with an execution time of around 30 milliseconds it's not a quantum leap into the league of super-fast programming languages with this microbenchmark program.

+A reason for this may be the fact that by default WebAssembly binary files are not ahead-of-time (AOT) compiled; see **Wasmtime** for compiling to "compiled wasm" (~.cwasm) files: https://docs.wasmtime.dev/cli-options.html#compile

 <br/>

-A WebAssembly binary file could have been compiled from other sources too, like:
+A WebAssembly binary file can also be compiled from other sources, like:

 - C++, also with the emscripten compiler, or
 - [Rust](https://rust-lang.org/what/wasm/), or